LogIN-/fluprint.com/README.md

 ```

 ## Security Vulnerabilities
-If you discover a security vulnerability within this repo, please send e-mail me at [atomic@stanford.edu](mailto:atomic@stanford.edu).
+If you discover a security vulnerability within this repo, please send e-mail me at [tomic.adriana@gmail.com](mailto:tomic.adriana@gmail.com).
 All security vulnerabilities will be promptly addressed.
 You are also welcome to open PR request.

 ## License